harichselvamc/Dog_Breed_detection/README.md

 ## Introduction

-The Dog Breed Classification App is a simple Streamlit application that uses a pre-trained machine learning model to predict the breed of a dog based on an uploaded image.
+The Dog Breed Detection App is a simple Streamlit application that uses a pre-trained machine learning model to predict the breed of a dog based on an uploaded image.
 Whether you're a dog enthusiast or just curious about your dog's breed, this app can provide you with an answer.

 ## Features